Legacy School is accredited with the International Baccalaureate to offer Diploma Program for grades 11 and 12.

 The IB Diploma Programme is an academically challenging and balanced programme of education, with final examinations, that prepares students aged 16 to 19 for success at university and in life beyond.
 It is a curriculum framework designed by the International Baccalaureate (IB) for students in the last two years of high school.
 It has been designed to address the intellectual, social, emotional and physical well-being of students.
 The programme has gained recognition and respect from the world’s leading universities.

 Through the DP, schools are able to develop students who have excellent breadth and depth of knowledge.
-Students are expected to pursue six subjects from six groups (three at standard Level and three at higher level).
-Students must choose at least one subject from the five groups and either an arts subject from group 6, or a second subject from groups 1 to 5.
+Students are expected to pursue six subjects from six groups (three at standard Level and three at the higher level).
+Students must choose at least one subject from the five groups and either an arts subject from group 6 or a second subject from groups 1 to 5.

 |Group 1||Group 2||Group 3|

 |Studies in Language and Literature||Language Acquisition||Individuals and Societies|

 Subjects offered at Legacy School*: